aws-samples/maximizing-storage-throughput-and-performance/README.md

   time seq 1 32 | parallel --will-cite -j 32 touch /efs/tutorial/touch/${directory}/{}/test1.5{1..32}
   ```
 **Note**
 The best way to leverage the distributed data storage design of Amazon EFS is to use multiple threads and inodes in parallel.

+Further reading on EFS and contention: https://aws.amazon.com/blogs/storage/how-to-test-drive-amazon-elastic-file-system/

 ## EFS Performance- I/O Sizes and Sync Frequency